AI scheduling assistants promise to eliminate back-and-forth and manage your calendar automatically — but most don’t fully deliver.

 It has a free plan.
 Paid plan starts at $5 per month.

-Doodle simplifies group scheduling by collecting availability from multiple participants using polls and booking links.
+Doodle simplifies group scheduling, but it lacks true AI-driven scheduling automation.
+It works by collecting availability from multiple participants using polls and booking links.
 It streamlines coordination for teams, clients, and events, but lacks calendar AI automation.

 Key Features: